Ben Johnson (basketball): Minnesota (assistant)

 In 2013, Johnson returned to his alma mater to become an assistant under then-head coach Richard Pitino.
 At Minnesota, Johnson continued his previous success as a standout recruiter and player developer.
 With his strong recruiting efforts and local ties to the area, Johnson was able to recruit Minnesota Prep standouts Amir Coffey, Daniel Oturu, and Gabe Kalscheur to stay home and play for the Gophers.
 Johnson was also a key factor in the recruitment and development of Jordan Murphy who broke many Gopher records during his career.

 Xavier (assistant)

 In 2018, following 5 years at Minnesota Johnson accepted a new assistant position under Travis Steele at Xavier.
 While at Xavier, Johnson helped land back to back top 30 ranked recruiting classes.
 Those classes included high ranked prospects such as Zach Freemantle and Colby Jones.
 At Xavier Johnson once again was tasked with the development of backcourt players.
 During his time as an assistant at Xavier, the team went a combined 51–37.

 Minnesota

-On March 21, 2021, Johnson was announced as the new head basketball coach for the University of Minnesota Golden Gophers.
-Johnson will be serving as the 18th head coach in the program's history.
+On March 22, 2021, Johnson was announced as the new head basketball coach for the University of Minnesota Golden Gophers.
+Johnson was the 18th head coach in the program's history.
+On March 13, 2025, he was fired following the team's loss in the Big Ten Tournament.